 You can't buy Agile.
-Becoming an resilient organisation and adapt an Agile way of working requires a shift in mindset and culture.
+Becoming a resilient organisation and adapting to an Agile way of working requires a shift in mindset and culture.
 People need to communicate differently; collaboration between teams will change; and managers will have to become Agile leaders.
 Our focus is on the business success of our customers.
-Our coaches have seen and supported many companies in becoming Agile and can quickly recognize gaps in the system, communication failures and technologies that might be posing problems.
+Our coaches have seen and supported many companies in becoming Agile and can quickly recognize gaps in the system, communication failures, and technologies that might be posing problems.

 Culture and business goals/processes are like an organization’s DNA.
 When both are aligned, they enable organizations to become resilient and able to handle future market challenges.
 In order to support your organization in finding its best “DNA", we use the ORGANIC agility approach.

 Part of ORGANIC agility Strategic Tools, the Organizational Scan, OrgScan in short, uses the patented SenseMaker®.
 It shows your organizational culture, your leadership styles and what your organization values by collecting 100% anonymous data from you and your colleagues.
 Through including micro-narratives and a patented design that cannot be gamed, the OrgScan offers real data, unlike an interview or a questionnaire which is influenced by the personal situation or the mood of the contributor.